-You have lots of options -- traditional publishers, small presses, ebooks publishers, vanity/subsidy and self-publishing.
+You have lots of options -- ebooks publishers, small press publishers, traditional publishers, or some form of self-publishing.

-I'll talk about each form of publishing with some pros and cons to consider so you can decide which fits you better.
+In the next few days, I'll talk about each form of publishing with some pros and cons to consider with each type of publisher.

-Traditional publishers are the usual publishers you find in bookstores.
+Traditional publishers are the publishers you find in bookstores.
 In US publishing, many are based in New York City.
-Some of these publishers of genre/popular fiction include Tor, Pocket, St. Martin, Leisure, and Kensington.
+Some of these publishers of genre/popular fiction include Tor, Pocket, St. Martin, Dorchester, and Kensington.